 It has been the talk of political pundits and lobbyists for a few years now: paid parental leave.
 The topic has gained some traction in that time.
 Delaware has become the latest state to offer paid parental leave to its state employees.

-In addition to Delaware, five other states offer paid maternal and paternal leave for state workers.
+In addition to Delaware, five other states offer paid maternal, paternal or family leave for state workers.

 - New Jersey

 The law was signed by Governor John Carney.
 It offers 12 weeks of paid maternity or paternity leave to full-time workers who have been working for the state for at least one year.
 It goes into effect April 1, 2019.
 And it won’t be cheap.
 In fact, it’s estimated the cost will be upwards of $4 million per year.